-If a Disk Encryption hard disk drive and Encryption solid-state drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized accesses by use of drive encryption software, such as Microsoft Windows BitLocker® Drive Encryption, which is supported in the Ultimate and Enterprise editions of the Windows 7 operating system and Windows 8 operating system.
-See "Using Windows BitLocker Drive Encryption" on page 54.

-• Before you dispose of, sell, or hand over your computer, delete data stored on it.
-For more information, refer to "Notice on deleting data from your hard disk drive or solid-state drive" on page 57.
+- If a Disk Encryption hard disk drive and Encryption solid-state drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized access by use of drive encryption software, such as Microsoft Windows BitLocker® Drive Encryption, which is supported in the Ultimate and Enterprise editions of the Windows 7 operating system and Professional and Enterprise editions of the Windows 8 operating system.
+Refer toUsing Windows BitLocker Drive Encryption. - Before you dispose of, sell, or hand over your computer, be sure to delete data stored on it.
+For more information, refer to Notice on deleting data from your hard disk drive or solid-state drive.

-The hard disk drive built into your computer can be protected by the UEFI BIOS.
+Note: The hard disk drive built into your computer can be protected by UEFI BIOS.